xStarbound/xStarbound/README.md

 **Not compatible:** The following mods are *NOT* compatible with xSB-2:

-- [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034) — will log script errors and show an empty menu on xSB-2 v2.3.7+.
+- [Actionbar Group Scrolling](https://steamcommunity.com/sharedfiles/filedetails/?id=3051031813) — Would work if it didn't have an explicit StarExtensions check.
-- [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) — will log script errors and not show UIs or menus on xSB-2 v2.3.7+.
+- [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — Would work if it didn't have an explicit StarExtensions check.
-- [Stardust Suite](https://github.com/zetaPRIME/sb.StardustSuite) — will log script errors and not show UIs or menus on xSB-2 v2.3.7+.
+- [More Action Bar Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2962464896) — Would work if it didn't have an explicit StarExtensions check.
 - [StarCustomChat](https://github.com/KrashV/StarCustomChat) — use the feature-identical and fully network-compatible (xAdvancedChat)[https://github.com/FezzedOne/xAdvancedChat] fork instead.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load and may cause crashes!
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
-- [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — this mod explicitly checks for StarExtensions, so the keybinds do not work, although the added hidden chat commands do.
+- [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — this mod explicitly checks for StarExtensions, so the keybinds do not work, although some of the added hidden chat commands do.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xSB-2 has differently named callbacks) and is redundant anyway because xSB-2 already fully supports this feature.
 - Mods that patch in StarExtensions "body dynamics" support for other mods.
 These won't do anything.